MENU

 Free Word

 The family name of Iinuma belonged to a wealthy farmer and local leader of his time.
-During their three-hundred-year history on this site, the Iinuma family engaged in a wide variety of business; from forestry to tea, to the silkworm industry, and also the financial sector.
-With their property located in the Sakura Domain, in the Genroku era (1688-1704), the Iinuma family received permission from the Edo Shogunate to brew sake to be dedicated to shrines and temples, and thus they began to produce sake.
-During the transition period from Edo to Meiji, the government granted brewing licenses to influential people in the local area.
-This marked the beginning of the family’s commercial brewery.
-The township of Shisui is blessed with abundant sources of premium water.
-The Chinese characters of the town’s name are “sake, sake, (water) well”; based on a myth that a “well of sake” was found in this region.
+During their four-hundred-year history on this site, the Iinuma family engaged in a wide variety of business: from forestry to tea, to the silkworm industry, and also the financial sector.
+With their property located here in the Sakura Domain, in the Genroku era (1688-1704), the Iinuma family received permission from the Edo Shogunate to brew sake to be dedicated to shrines and temples, and thus they began to produce sake.
+During the transition period from the Edo period to the Meiji period, the government granted brewing licenses to influential people in the local area, and this marked the beginning of the family’s commercial brewery.
+The area itself was also a natural fit for the sake brewing industry, as the township of Shisui is blessed with abundant sources of premium water.
+The Chinese characters of the town’s name are even “sake, sake, (water) well”; based on a myth that a “well of sake” was found in this region.

 Beyond the simple acts of buying and drinking sake, Iinuma Honke offers a chance to learn about the alcoholic beverage through first-hand experience.
 This is the raison d’être of their guest center; they want visitors to gain knowledge of sake culture.
 Visitors who partake in the brewery tour – limited to ten people at a time – can meet sake craftsmen demonstrating their time-honored process.
-At the end of the tour, you may sample three different kinds of sake.
-Kinoene Masamune Daiginjo possesses a delicate and elegant fragrance befitting this brewery’s history, and the taste – as one would expect – is refined and satisfying.
+At the end of the tour, you may also sample three different kinds of sake and then browse the shop if you’d like to purchase more.

 Sightseeing Spots